transkatgirl/Tapestry-Loom/Getting Started.md

 Once the model has been added, you can modify it further.
 Adding a custom label and label color is usually a good idea.

-Finally, make sure that everything looks correct (and correct any errors that you find) before proceeding.
+Finally, make sure that everything in your model looks correct (and correct any errors that you find) before proceeding.

 ### Setting your model as default